Signs of a malignant narcissist.

 How to deal with a malignant narcissist, don’t, gather as much help and support as you can, and not from mutual friends, get to safety, no one knows what lengths any narcissist will go to if they feel criticism or wronged by anyone, so always be careful, with a malignant never let them know you know, or you’re leaving, just get out safely.

 1. Seek help and support in leaving if you suspect you are dealing with a malignant narcissist.

 2. Remember they will not change; they do not have the self-awareness to change; it’s who they are.

-3. Have a healthy fear of them, so respect what they are capable of, and keep yourself safe, yes these people need bringing to justice, but you must be careful around them.
+3. Have a healthy fear of them, so respect what they are capable of, and keep yourself safe.
+Yes, these people need to be brought to justice, but you must be careful around them.

-4. They see in extreme black and white, and you will not win an argument or disagreement with these people, they genuinely believe they are right, and not only are you wrong, your an enemy, with their paranoia they will see this as you going against them and they do seek to destroy.
+4. They see in extreme black and white, and you will not win an argument or disagreement with these people.
+They genuinely believe they are right, and not only are you wrong, you’re an enemy.
+With their paranoia, they will see this as you going against them, and they do seek to destroy.
 Let them think they are right and leave them be.

 Don’t ever give up on yourself, and there is always hope.
 When good people come together, great things start to happen.

 Click the links below to join Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.